 Students who earn less than a B in a required nursing course will be placed on probationary status and must earn a minimum grade of B in all required nursing courses over the next 9 credits.

 Handbook

-The School of Nursing Handbook for Graduate Students in Nursing provides detailed and essential information about the graduate nursing program.
+The School of Nursing Handbook for Doctor of Nursing Practice Students provides detailed and essential information about the graduate nursing program.
 It is available online at www.ric.edu/nursing.

 Course Requirements - Full-Time Students

 First Semester